xrettle/WFGY/TensionUniverse/BlackHole/Q010_smooth_4d_poincare_conjecture.md

    * Role: from internal embeddings representing a mathematical or physical context, produce a discrete descriptor suitable as an element of `Enc_4D`.
    * Interface:

-     * inputs: contextual embeddings and tokens,
+     * Inputs: contextual embeddings and tokens,
-     * outputs: structured values for observables in `L_obs`.
+     * Outputs: structured values for observables in `L_obs`.

 2. `SmoothStructureConsistencyHead`